MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.5_environments.rst

 .. code-block:: python

-    env = Environment.create('Gym', 'Pendulum-v0')
+    env = Environment.make('Gym', 'Pendulum-v0')

+If an environment implements the generate method, it will be used to build the environment instead of the constructor.
-It's also possible to call the generate method of an environment to get a higher-level interface to the environment constructor.
+As the generate method is higher-level interface w.r.t. the constructor, it will require less parameters.

 To generate the 3-dimensional LQR problem mentioned in the previous section you can use: